sztamas/little_schemer/README.md

 little_schemer
 ==============

-Solutions from The Little Schemer.
+Solutions from The Little Schemer book.

 Typing in the functions every time author says "now write X".